 P1300L55

-A STA that used information from an RTS frame as the most recent basis to update its NAV setting is permitted to reset its NAV if no PHY-RXSTART.indication primitive is received(#3685) from the PHY during a period with a duration of (2 x aSIFSTime) + (CTS_Time) + aRxPHYStartDelay(#1486) + (2 x aSlotTime) starting when the MAC receives a PHY-RXEND.indication primitive(#5421) corresponding to the detection of the RTS frame.
+A STA that used information from an RTS frame as the most recent basis to update its NAV setting is permitted to reset its NAV if no PHY-RXSTART.indication primitive is received(#3685) from the PHY during an NAVTimeout period starting when the MAC receives a PHY-RXEND.indication primitive(#5421) corresponding to the detection of the RTS frame.

+In non-DMG BSS NAVTimeout period is equal to (2 x aSIFSTime) + (CTS_Time) + aRxPHYStartDelay(#1486) + (2 x aSlotTime).
 The “CTS_Time” shall be calculated using the length of the CTS frame and the data rate at which the RTS frame used for the most recent NAV update was received.

+In DMG BSS NAVTimeout period is equal to (2 x aSIFSTime) + TDMG-CTS + (2 x aSlotTime).
+Where TDMG-CTS is the duration of a DMG CTS frame calculated using the TXVECTOR TRN-LEN parameter equal to the RXVECTOR TRN-LEN parameter of the received RTS frame.

 10.36.10 Updating multiple NAV